pupeno/free-form/README.md

     [:div.text-danger {:free-form/error-message {:key :email}} [:p]]]]]]
 ```

-There are three special keywords added.
+There are three special keywords added:

 * ```:free-form/field``` marks the element as being an input and the passed key is the to be used from the map of values.
 As an alternative, you can pass a set of keys, as in: ```{:ks [:user :email]}```, as you do with the function ```get-in```.